nhsconnect/gpconnect/pages/integration/integration_personal_demographics_service.md

 ## PDS tracing ##

-GP Connect systems SHALL be capable of performing [Personal Demographic Service](https://digital.nhs.uk/Demographics){:target="_blank"} (PDS) tracing of patients to obtain their NHS number, date of birth and current GM-registered GP organisation.
+GP Connect systems SHALL be capable of performing [Personal Demographic Service](https://digital.nhs.uk/Demographics){:target="_blank"} (PDS) tracing of patients to obtain their NHS number, date of birth and current registered GP organisation.

 [Spine Core FHIR API Framework - Personal Demographics Service](https://developer.nhs.uk/apis/spine-core-1-0/pds_overview.html) provides a summary of the role of PDS in the NHS Spine architecture, and describes three options for accessing it.
 Systems SHALL perform this tracing using one of the three options.